What we had for our tea last night.

 I some times see them for sale on Irish pub menus and usually they cost 6 Euros.
 Why do I see so little traditional Irish food menus these days?
 We should champion the foods our grandmothers and mothers made and cooked and fed us.

 One anecdote about Irish food I will share with you.
 I was once with my friend attending a folk festival in Doolin in County Clare.
 We ordered two traditional Irish stews.
-On finishing our meals and I said to the barman:
+On finishing our meal, I said to the barman:

 "I would like to pay for two Irish stews please".